dsfields/spleen-node/README.md

     + `spleen.Like`: gets a reference to the [`Like`](#class-like) class.

-    + `spleen.parse(value)` parses a string into an instance of `Filter`.
+    + `spleen.parse(value)` parses a string into a parse result object.
 This method takes a single string argument which represents the filter.
-If the filter is invalid, a `ParseError` is thrown.
+If the filter is invalid, the return object's success property will be false and the error property will contain the error message.
+If the filter is valid, the return object's success property will be set to true and the value property will be set to an instance of `Filter`.

     + `spleen.Range`: gets a reference to the [`Range`](#class-range) class.